Leyka/hover-rails/README.md

 ## Versioning

 2.0.2
-This gem has the same version than Hover.
+This gem has the same version as Hover.